gaissmai/bart/README.md

     The Table is safe for concurrent readers but not for concurrent readers and/or writers.

-    ATTENTION: The standard library net/netip doesn't enforce normalized prefixes, where the non-prefix bits are all zero.

-    Since the conversion of a prefix into the normalized form is quite time-consuming relative to the other functions of the library, all prefixes must be provided in normalized form as input parameters.
-If this is not the case, the behavior is undefined.

-    All returned prefixes are also always in normalized form.

   func (t *Table[V]) Insert(pfx netip.Prefix, val V)
   func (t *Table[V]) Delete(pfx netip.Prefix)
   func (t *Table[V]) Get(pfx netip.Prefix) (val V, ok bool)